In this article you will find:

-Examples of items are a bag of fruit and vegetable seeds, a pocket knife, a 100 feet rope, a bedsheet, a bucket, 2 liters of kerosene, pen and paper, and so on.
+Examples of items are a bag of fruit and vegetable seeds, a pocket knife, a 100 feet rope, a bedsheet, a bucket, 2 liters of kerosene, a pen and paper, and so on.

-Put the groups into break out rooms and allow them to collaborate on which items they want to pick.
+Put the groups into break-out rooms and allow them to collaborate on which items they want to pick.
 Once all discussions have finished, get onto a team video chat, and discuss the results.

 Activities and exercises like this force team members to see each other as teammates and can lead to healthy competition and excitement within the team.

 Ask each participant at your retreat to share some personal facts with you.

 These facts will then be compiled into a document that’s shared with each individual on the team.
 Next to each personal fact, there’s an empty column where each participant will have to guess which team member the fact belongs to!

 Not only can this game be hilarious, but it is a great way to develop successful team cohesion and camaraderie.
 Once all the guesses have been submitted, an answer key will be provided so that team members can see how well they guessed.

 20. Picture Sharing

 Picture-sharing activities help facilitate laughter and surprising responses that will leave your team feeling happy and connected.